wp-plugins/sexybookmarks/readme.txt

 = 2.6.1.1 =
 * Added Turkish translation
-* Added and upated Italian translation
+* Added and updated Italian translation
 * Added Tumblr, Strands, Stumpedia, Current, Blogger

 = 2.6.1 =
 * This is a "re-release" of *v2.6.0*, but hopefully without the massive amounts of errors this time.
-* Also removed any and all API calls the plugin was making so as to prevent SexyBookmarks from being the _culprit_ when it comes to people receiving the "Unexpected http error occured during the API request" error.
+* Also removed any and all API calls the plugin was making so as to prevent SexyBookmarks from being the _culprit_ when it comes to people receiving the "Unexpected http error occurred during the API request" error.
 * Removed some old warnings/errors that are no longer needed.
 * Solved the riddle of the disappearing footers/sidebars (I think)
 * Better optimized the dashboard and image sprites